ArikunthaTamil/st-challenge/README.md

 Framework Details:

 a.
-Main Runner class implemented at st-challenge/src/test/java/st/runner
+Main Runner class implemented at st-challenge/src/test/java/st/runner and specify @SmokeTestMobile tag to run all cases

 b.
 Copy straitstimes.apk(Download from https://apkpure.com/the-straits-times-for-smartphone/com.buuuk.st/download?from=details) into directory st-challenge/Apps/Android

 c.
 Execution config details can be found at st-challenge/config.properties

 d.
-Scenarios can be found at st-challenge/Features
+Scenarios SmokeTest.feature can be found at st-challenge/Features

 e.
 Reports can & Screenshots be found after test run at st-challenge/reports & st-challenge/Screenshots